Sitecore/docker-images/README.md

 1. Trigger on build changes on `master` - to get new versions.
 1. Trigger once a week - to get base images updated when Microsoft releases patched images.

+> Please note: To build deprecated tags, for example Sitecore 7.5, you need to explicit add it to the `Tags` parameter like so: `-Tags "*:7.5*"`.

 Example:

 ```PowerShell